 Souk steadied the canoe to let it drift naturally with the smooth movement of the tide.
 Among the limestone fortress crabs scuttled along the shallow mud pools and mudskippers jumped on and off the mangrove roots; a grey heron stepped slowly and gracefully looking for its next meal and white-bellied sea eagles circled the sky above.
-I lounged back into the canoe, closed my eyes and listened, I enjoyed a moment of peace when a high pitched call pierced through the peaceful surroundings behind me, I turned my head to see two crab-eating monkeys chase each other into the cliffs.
+I lounged back into the canoe, closed my eyes and listened.
+I enjoyed a moment of peace when a high pitched call pierced through the peaceful surroundings behind me.
+Then, I also turned my head to see two crab-eating monkeys chase each other into the cliffs.

 “How did it go?” my husband asked as he approached our canoe.